josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 ```bash
 curl http://<user_key>:31998/simulator/fix_special_value?column_name=<attribute_name>
 ```
-Replacing `<attribute_name>` with the name of the attribute you want to report and `<user_key>` with your user_key.
-Make sure you do not leave the '<' and ">" in the command
+Replacing `<user_key>` with your **user_key** and `<attribute_name>` with the name of the attribute you want to report.
+Make sure you do not leave the '<' and ">" in the command.

 Once you correctly report the issue, we will fix it.
 You can tell it is fixed by **refreshing the Data Health** tab then checking the latest validation report and checking the latest model performance in the **Model Evaluation** tab.
 You should see that the model metrics start to recover.

-While it is not part of this trial, the full Orbit platform also offers email and slack notification features so that you can set up monitoring for data issues.
+While it is not part of this trial, Orbit also offers email and slack notification features so that you can set up monitoring for data issues.
 The right party will get notified and start investigating right away.

 ### Congradulations!
 You've completed this lesson!

+To recap...

 ## Lesson 4: Addressing concept drift with recalibration

 ### The Challenge

 By now, you should see that your model performance has declined once again.
-However, there isn't any issue you can see in **Data Health**
+However, there isn't any issue you can see in the **Data Health** tab.
+So we know the model is NOT decline due to broken production data.

-This is commonly due to concept drift.
+It is very common for machine learning models to suffer from concept drift.
 Models are trained using historical data, but changes in customer behaviours and business operations happen over time, changing the underlying relationships between model input and output.
 In reality, models in production degrade in performance.
 It is only a matter of time before they become obsolete.

-Data Scientists team often address this by going back to model development phase again.
+Data Scientists team often address this by going back to model development phase again, it will take a long time and resource while the model degradation is causing the company millions of dollars.

 ### The Solution